MateuszKielan/SpotifyAlgortihm/README.md

 How to open the project:
   1. Open the main.py and run it.
   2. When running main.py you will get an message to input the file name in the terminal.
 You can choose any name.
   3. After that press enter and a txt file will appear in the directory.
-This is the file with output for all 3 tasks.
+This is the file with output songs.